DataDog/hiring-engineers/answers.md

   <img src=https://s3.amazonaws.com/juliewongbandue-ddhiring/datadog_hostmap_tags.png></img>
 </details>

-However, it took me a little time to figure out that I had to restart the agent for the tags to happen.
+<br>However, it took me a little time to figure out that I had to restart the agent for the tags to happen.
 Whoops.
 And also... that I totally overlooked the whole "You see both forms in the `yaml` configuration files, but for the `datadog.yaml` init file only the first form is valid." (referring to the format below):

 ```
 tags: key_first_tag:value_1, key_second_tag:value_2, key_third_tag:value_3